 - Understanding and motivation for pharmacy - before you begin your career in pharmacy, it’s important to have a broad understanding of career options (start by taking the APhA career pathway evaluation and research new areas of pharmacy), current events and challenges in the profession and health care.
 Your understanding and motivation for pharmacy is evaluated most heavily in your evaluations (letters of recommendation), essays and interview.

 - Unique factors contributing to diversity - the College of Pharmacy values a diverse student body for an enriched learning experience and to improve the health of people of Minnesota and the world - see our mission statement.
 Unique factors are any qualities, experiences or skills that will contribute to the profession and help serve patients better.
-Examples include: academic background, professional background, race/ethnicity, geographic background, first generation college student status, challenging or disadvantaged background, ability in multiple languages, etc. Be sure to write about all your unique factors in your program essay.
+Examples include: academic background, professional background, race/ethnicity, geographic background, first generation college student status, challenging or disadvantaged background, ability in multiple languages, etc. Be sure to write about all your unique factors in your supplemental essay.

 - Desire and potential to affect positive change - the mission of the College of Pharmacy is to enhance health in Minnesota and around the globe, and we look for students who have demonstrated a dedication to improving their own communities.